 What were the results of attempts to annex Nagorno-Karabakh to the Armenian SSR in the 1970s and 1980s?

-After their groundless demands in the 1950s and 1960s failed, Armenians continued thier activities aimed at annexing Nagorno-Karabakh to the Armenian SSR in the 1970s and 1980s.
-During that period certain Armenian groups began to re-raise question of Nagorno-Karabakh.
-Therefore, in August 1973 the 5th department of the State Security Committee of the Azerbaijan SSR conducted an operation in the name of “Armenian nationalists”, which resulted in a group of people who had ties with Dashnakstyun being arrested.
-However, when the constitutions of the USSR and the Azerbaijan SSR were adopted respectfully in 1977 and 1978 Armenians again appealed to the central authorities of the Soviet Union with petitions for annexing Nagorno-Karabakh to the Armenian SSR.
-These petitions were unsuccessful, because they were made at the time when Haydar Aliyev was First Secretary of the Central Committee of the Azerbaijan Communist Party.
-Haydar Aliyev met Leonid Ilich Brezhnev, the General Secretary of the Central Committee (CC) of the Communist Party of the Soviet Union (CPSU), in Crimea when the latter was on holiday and succeeded in preventing Armenia’s groundless demands on Nagorno-Karabakh being met.[1]
-The reason why Haydar Aliyev managed to control the situation was that special attention was focussed on the socioeconomic development of the region when he was in power.
-It was therefore during that period that the Aghdam-Stepenakert railway began running, a university was opened in Stepanakert, and a large network of cultural-educational institutions was established in the region, which showed no ethnic or national discrimination against the local Armenian population that was perceived by Armenians as a positive attitude by the Azerbaijan SSR to the Armenian community.
-Meanwhile, in 1978 the Armenians in Nagorno-Karabakh celebrated the 150th anniversary of the resettlement in this region.
-Furthermore, they erected monument in Leninavan (Maraghashen) village of Mardakert (Aghdere) district in this regard.
-The village was named Maragashen because its first inhabitants were immigrants from Maragha, a village in Iran.
-The monument had a legend “150 years of the transfer”.
+After their groundless demands in the 1950s and 1960s failed, Armenians continued their activities to annex Nagorno-Karabakh to the Armenian SSR in the 1970s and 1980s.
+During that period, certain Armenian groups began to re-raise the question of Nagorno-Karabakh.
+Therefore, in August 1973, the fifth department of the State Security Committee of the Azerbaijan SSR conducted an operation in the name of “Armenian nationalists,” which resulted in a group of people who had ties with Dashnakstyun being arrested.
+However, when the constitutions of the USSR and the Azerbaijan SSR were adopted respectfully in 1977 and 1978, Armenians again appealed to the central authorities of the Soviet Union with petitions for annexing Nagorno-Karabakh to the Armenian SSR.
+These petitions were unsuccessful because they were made when Heydar Aliyev was the First Secretary of the Central Committee of the Communist Party of Azerbaijan.
+Heydar Aliyev met Leonid Ilich Brezhnev, the General Secretary of the Central Committee (CC) of the Communist Party of the Soviet Union (CPSU), in Crimea when the latter was on holiday and succeeded in preventing Armenia’s groundless demands on Nagorno-Karabakh being met.[1]

-However, despite these developments, some Armenian scholars, politicians, writers and journalists did not give up their anti-Azerbaijan beliefs and wrote complaint letters to various central bodies in the Soviet Union regarding the ‘discrimination’ of Armenians by the Azerbaijan SSR.[2]
-For example, as a result of the hostilities between two ethnic groups in Nagorno-Karabakh, Armenian novelist and Armenian Communist Party member Sero Khanzation sent a strongly-worded letter to the Soviet leadership in 1977.
+However, despite these developments, some Armenian scholars, politicians, writers, and journalists did not give up their anti-Azerbaijan beliefs.
+They wrote complaint letters to various central bodies in the Soviet Union regarding the ‘discrimination’ of Armenians by the Azerbaijan SSR.[2]
+For example, due to the hostilities between two ethnic groups in Nagorno-Karabakh, Armenian novelist and Armenian Communist Party member Sero Khanzation sent a strongly-worded letter to the Soviet leadership in 1977.
 However, Brezhnev did not support the Armenian case and declared the Armenian protest and demonstrations illegal.[3]
-Consequently, those complaint letters that had been written until the mid 1980s were checked by the special Russian-soviet inspectors and declared that those letters had not grounds by showing important facts and materials as a proof.[4]
+Consequently, those complaint letters that had been written until the mid-1980s were checked by the special Russian-soviet inspectors and declared that those letters had no grounds for showing important facts and materials as proof.[4]

-It was after Gorbachev’s glasnost and perestroika reform programs that Armenia’s long-standing desire to annex Nagorno-Karabakh to the Armenian SSR found a new momentum and provided the country with the opportunity to openly express its territorial claims against the Azerbaijan SSR.
+After Gorbachev’s glasnost and perestroika reform programs, Armenia’s long-standing desire to annex Nagorno-Karabakh to the Armenian SSR found new momentum.
+It allowed the country to express its territorial claims against the Azerbaijan SSR openly.
 The number of protests in Armenia relating to the Nagorno-Karabakh issue grew between 1985 and 1987.
-A number of meetings were held in late 1987 and early 1988 between delegates from Nagorno-Karabakh and senior officials in Moscow on the status of the Autonomous Region.[5]
-Meanwhile, the Soviet leadership was battling the serious economic and political crisis in all parts of the Union.
-It therefore began to use their timely tasted policy to let the increasing tension between the Armenian and Azerbaijan SSR order to keep region under its control.
-As Haydar Aliyev uttered his thoughts against this behaviours of the Soviet Union that would give way to national conflicts resulted with his removal from the post in 1987.
-After removal of Haydar Aliyev from the post, within the possibilities of reform policy of Gorbachev, Nagorno-Karabakh turned to be the national conflict spot in the South Caucasus.
+Several meetings were held in late 1987 and early 1988 between delegates from Nagorno-Karabakh and senior officials in Moscow on the status of the Autonomous Region.[5]
+Meanwhile, the Soviet leadership was battling serious economic and political crises in all of the Union.
+Therefore, it began using its timely tasted policy to let the increasing tension between the Armenian and Azerbaijan SSR for keeping the region under its control.
+As Heydar Aliyev uttered his thoughts against this kind of destructing behavior of the Soviet Union that would give way to national conflicts, it resulted in his removal from the post in 1987.
+After the removal of Heydar Aliyev from the post, Nagorno-Karabakh turned out to be the national conflict spot in the South Caucasus again.

-Additionally, the books by Armenian author Zori Balayan, which were full of insults agains Azerbaijan, fanned the national conflict.
+Additionally, the books by Armenian author Zori Balayan, full of insults against Azerbaijan, fanned the national conflict.
 Meanwhile, the Armenian campaign against Azerbaijan was launched in the Western and Soviet Union news media.
-With support from internal and external forces, Armenia began to express its territorial claims openly and expanded its activities with a view to establishing a “Greater Armenia” in Azerbaijan.
-However, the Soviet leadership not only remained silent, it also did not reveal the several terrorist attacks perpetrated by Armenians against Azerbaijanis at that time.
+With support from internal and external forces, Armenia began to express its territorial claims openly and expanded its activities to establish a “Greater Armenia” in Azerbaijan.
+Meanwhile, the Soviet leadership remained silent and did not reveal the several terrorist attacks perpetrated by Armenians against Azerbaijanis at that time.

 [1] Qasımlı, Musa, Heydər Əliyev-İstiqlala gedən yol (1969-1987-ci illər) (Bakı, 2006), pp. 329-331.

-[3] Demirtepe, Turgut and Laciner, Sedat, “The Role of the Karabakh issue in Restoration of Azerbaijani Nationalism”, Yönetim Bilimleri Dergisi, Vol. 2, Issue 1, 2004, pp. 195-196.
+[3] Demirtepe and Laciner, “The Role of the Karabakh issue in Restoration of Azerbaijani Nationalism,” pp. 195-196.

 [7] Krüger, Heiko, The Nagorno-Karabakh Conflict: A Legal Analysis (Heidelberg: Springer, 2010), p.
 18.